You are signing as Guest User as Guest for Guest Entity .

 2. Become the Administrator of an Entity already on the International Registry

 You may need to do this when a previous Administrator leaves the company or when the entity wishes to change administrator.
-The Administrator account can be disabled by the Administrator themselves if they can log in, a Registry Official when requested by the Administrator, the Back-Up Contact, or an officer of the company.
+The Administrator account can be disabled by the Administrator themselves if they can log in or by a Registry Official upon request from the Administrator, the Back-Up Contact, or an officer of the company.

 If the licence of the previous administrator is expired or close to expiry then an application for a new full one year licence should be made.